christinazavou/Medical_Information_Extraction/README.md

 #### usage
 call main.py aux_config\confxx.yml data_folder_path results_folder_path

+check aux_config\sample_configuration.yml to see how the setup is set and used.

 #### In read_data.py:
 read_patients() calls patient2json() where it checks whether the patient folder contains a report csv that is not empty.